 Ingredient notes

 - Chicken: Some recipes for chicken and leek pie boil an entire chicken to then use the chicken meat and resulting broth in the pie, but I wanted to provide a faster and easier way.
 For this recipe you roast the boneless chicken parts and then shred the meat.
 Then use either store-bought or homemade chicken stock or broth.
 I prefer white meat so I opt for breasts or tenders.
 If your chicken breasts are very large you can cut them in half so they cook faster.
 You can also make this with chicken thighs.
 Just adjust the cooking time accordingly so your chicken has an internal temperature of 165°F/75°C using an instant read thermometer.
-Alternatively use 3 cups of shredded leftover roasted or rotisserie chicken meat.
+Alternatively use 3 cups (about 11 ounces in weight) of shredded leftover roasted or rotisserie chicken meat.

 - Cream: Cream adds, well, creaminess to the chicken and leek filling.
 You may use whatever type of cream you have on hand whether it's heavy or light cream, or even half-and-half.
 You may also adjust the amount of cream to suit your personal tastes.